Last Updated on

 #6 Power bank

-Oasis Overland offers travellers a chance to charge their electronic devices on the truck.
+Oasis Overland, as well as many other overlanding companies, offers travellers a chance to charge their electronic devices on the truck.
 Make sure you find out in advance if you need any special adaptors.
 For Oasis Overland, you will need one of those chargers that can be used in cars.

 For those times, when all the chargers are taken or when you are in a campsite, take a power bank.
 I recommend a capacity of at least 10.000 – 15.000 mAh so you can recharge your phone a couple of times.